Why don’t hurtful people stop hurting? Can the emotional abuser or controlling / manipulative person change? Can your relationship with them be saved?

 What you do with that concrete data is going to make all the difference from that point on.
 You could go into denial mode.
 You could think things like they’re still in my life, so they must care about me at some level.
 This is denial because someone who hurts you isn’t going to feel those things for you.
 I hate to say that because it might be a downer.

 I don’t mean to be a downer.
 I just mean when you have concrete data that indicates another person knows they’re hurting you, that’s really important for you to know because it means you have someone in your life that might be dangerous or is dangerous.
 It may not be a physical danger at this point, but it could turn into that.
 Sometimes it does.
 But you have to be aware that when someone knows they’re hurting you and they keep doing it, then it’s time to make decisions that are better for you.

 There’s a second question that comes up if they say “no” to the first question (“Do you realize you’re hurting me?”).
 If they say, “No, I didn’t know I was hurting you,” or some iteration of that, you should now ask, “Now that you know that behavior hurts me, will you stop doing it?”

 Responding this way once again gives them the opportunity to come up with the solution themselves.
 They have a chance to figure out a solution that’s best for both of you.
 You are empowering them again!
 In fact, every step of this questioning process is a way to not only highlight the issues but empower them to make better decisions next time.

-Ask those questions and the their answers will reveal what’s going on in their head.
-You may not like the answers, but at least you’ll have a conversation on it.
+Ask those questions, and their answers will reveal what’s going on in their head.
+You may not like the answers, but at least you’ll have a conversation about it.

 You need to have a two-way conversation where the other person says, “I’m working on this.
 You’re right, I need help.
 We need to talk about this every time I do this.”
 Hopefully, the conversation goes like that.